Zookal/MageGoogleShoppingApiV2/Readme.md

 Data will be migrated from Magento GoogleShopping even if Magento GoogleShopping is not installed.

+The observer was re-enabled with version 0.1.0 .
+To prevent problems when users are editing products which have no access to GoogleShopping through OAuth2, products are only updated on GoogleShopping if a valid access token for the store exists.

+To authenticate and get an access token go to Magento Admin -> Catalog -> Google Content APIv2 and select the store view in which you want to authenticate.
+After selecting a store view without valid access token you will be automatically redirected to OAuth2 authentication.

 ## Features

 * update item expiration date on sync